-Bahrain will surprise some — at once an Islamic state and surprisingly liberal and progressive in its views, it is one of the most laid-back parts of the Middle East that you will visit.
+Bahrain will surprise some, being a liberal Islamic environment but steeped in local culture, it is one of the most laid back parts of the Middle East that you will visit.

 As a gateway tour to our extended visit to the Kingdom of Saudi Arabia, we can relax on the corniche and enjoy the weekend with Bahraini people — we can even enjoy a cold beer in the evening!

-We will also see the best of Manama — including its mosques, forts and souqs — before heading out on a road trip to see outside the capital.
-From oil fields and deserts to ancient burial grounds and go-karting on the Formula 1 track, you’ll get to see a different side of this island nation!
+But we will also see the best of Manama, including its mosques, forts and souqs before heading out on a road trip to see outside the capital, from its oil fields and deserts to ancient burial grounds and go karting on the Formula 1 track

 This tour can be done as a standalone, or as an introduction to the Middle East before we head to Saudi Arabia and Kuwait.

-After dinner we head south to the Formula 1 circuit, hopefully for some go-karting!
+After dinner we’ll head south to the Formula 1 circuit, hopefully for some go-karting!

-Visit the oil museum, the first oil well drilled on the island
+Visit the oil museum which details the first oil well drilled on the island.

 Drive back to Manama